 Not only do gun-control organizations need donations, they could also use volunteers to help lead their grassroots efforts.
 Women Against Gun Violence is asking people to volunteer just a few minutes a week to help them spread their message (it’s as simple as making a call or sending a letter).
 If you sign up on this page, your local Moms Demand Action chapter will get in touch with ways you can get involved.

 Voice your support on social media.

 You can also lend your voice to the numerous social-media campaigns seeking to raise awareness of gun violence and gun-control legislation.
-There’s the #NeverAgain movement, which was created after the Stoneman Douglas shooting by teenage survivors of the attack, and there’s also the #MarchForOurLives hashtag that raises awareness of the upcoming event.
+There’s the #NeverAgain movement, which was created after the Stoneman Douglas shooting by teenage survivors of the attack.
 You can also tweet at politicians and businesses to pressure them to act on gun-control (a move that seemed to have worked after a number of brands cut ties with the NRA following a social-media campaign).

 This post has been updated throughout.